urmilparikh95/Deployment-Pipeline/README.md

 * You must create the *-www folder manually.
 * You may have to add executable permissions using in *nix systems `chmod +x post-receive`.
 * **Ensure that there is a script header**, such as `#!/bin/sh`, on the first line.
-* For the purpose of this workshop, `$ROOT` refers to the absolute path of your folder.
+* For the purpose of this workshop, `<...path...>` refers to the absolute path of your folder.
 * It will not work the first time.

 ### Deploying Commits and Copying Bits

 Clone the [app repo](https://github.com/CSC-DevOps/App), and set the following remotes.
 See help on [file protocol syntax](http://en.wikipedia.org/wiki/File_URI_scheme#Format).

-    git remote add blue file://$ROOT/blue.git
+    git remote add blue file://<...path...>/blue.git
-    git remote add green file://$ROOT/green.git
+    git remote add green file://<...path...>/green.git

 You can now push changes in the following manner.